Firmware: Home and personal-use products

-Consumer appliances like digital cameras and portable music players support firmware upgrades.
+Consumer products like digital cameras and portable music players support firmware upgrades.
+In digital cameras, firmware upgrades address bugs in the operation, along with adding new functions to the camera's operation.
 Some companies use firmware updates to add new playable file formats (codecs).
 Other features that may change with firmware updates include the user interface or even the battery life.

 Automobiles

 Since 1996, most automobiles have employed an on-board computer and various sensors to detect mechanical problems.
 As of 2010, modern vehicles also employ computer-controlled anti-lock braking systems (ABS) and computer-operated transmission control units (TCUs).
 The driver can also get in-dash information while driving in this manner, such as real-time fuel economy and tire pressure readings.
 Local dealers can update most vehicle firmware.